 - Specialized lectures with smaller groups

 - Exhibit booths with multi-staffed device, tech, nutrition and pharmaceutical companies

 - The opportunity to connect with other people living with diabetes around the world and share struggles and successes

 Plus you don’t have to arrive early for a good parking spot AND there’s never a line for the bathroom.
 But one of the most important perks of our online patient conferences is that they are all COMPLETELY FREE for anyone living with diabetes (and their loved ones) thanks to the generous support from our sponsors and donors.

 Although nothing can replace the feeling of being in the same room with 500 people who understand what it’s like to have to do math every time you eat, we’re discovering that virtual events are the next best thing to being together.
-Our “conference rooms” are just a little bigger this way, and you may find yourself talking about CGMs or the best low-carb pasta with someone from Latvia, the Bahamas, Kazakhstan or Finland.
+Our “conference rooms” are just a little bigger this way, and you may find yourself talking about CGMs or the best low-carb pasta with someone from Latvia, the Bahamas, Jamaica or Morocco.

 TCOYD’s vision has always been for all people with diabetes and their loved ones to have full access to proper education and therapy in order to allow for the prevention, early detection, and aggressive management of diabetes and the complications of diabetes, and now we’re one step closer to realizing this vision.
 We plan to keep (and expand) our online programs long after the grocery shelves are fully stocked with TP and we can hug each other again.
 We hope you’ll spread the word about our online events to anyone you know living with diabetes so they can take advantage of learning in their living room from some of the best diabetes specialists around.

-Now that one of our bucket list items is complete we’re on to next one, which might have to be planning a conference in Jamaica, the Bahamas or Morocco.
+Now that one of our bucket list items is complete we’re on to next one, which might have to be planning a conference in Latvia, Jamaica, the Bahamas or Morocco.
 We can dream, right?